esl-epfl/szcore/website/content/challenge/index.md

 ### Evaluation

 Submissions will be evaluated on event-based F1 score computed on a private dataset of more than 2500 hours of data recorded in an epilepsy monitoring unit.
+In case of a tie on F1 score, sensitivity will be used as a secondary evaluation metric.

 Event based scoring relies on overlap.
 If the reference event and the hypothesis event overlap, it is a correct detection (`True Positive`).
 If the hypothesis event does not overlap with a reference event it is a false detection (`False Positive`).